-We continue to work on opening a market in Gig Harbor, but there won’t be a new market in the Harbor Hill neighborhood, as we had anticipated.
+We continue to work on opening a market in Gig Harbor, but our original plan to open in the Harbor Hill neighborhood are very much in question.

 The new market was to be part of a new retail center in Gig Harbor’s Harbor Hill neighborhood and our seventh market in the Puget Sound region.
 We had been working on this for years, from focus groups to help us better understand what the community wanted in a fresh market for shoppers and eaters, to meeting with the city government to be sure we would gain approval for the project.